celiasmith/mind_field_stilwell_brain/README.md

-# mind_field_stilwell_brain
+# Mind Field S3 E3 - The Stilwell Brain

-The neural model used in the Stilwell Brain episode of Mind Field.
+This repo contains the neural model used in the Stilwell Brain episode of Mind Field.

 I'm the scientist in the episode.
 This repo contains the model we ended up using (there were many versions as the number of participants kept changing).
 The biggest challenge was making it simple